 However, the most powerful of all the duplication features comes in the form of the Library.
 This is where you can see all of your saved modules and even export them to other client websites.

 For example, you may have a clean email signup form that would take a while if starting from scratch on each site.
 There’s no need to worry since the Library saves the modules and layouts you enjoy, and the import/export area transfers them to other places.

 4. The Global Module Sync: My Favorite Feature

 A duplicated content module doesn’t remain the same from page to page or site to site.
 So if you copy and paste an email signup form from your homepage to a Contact page, making an edit to one of them only reflects that change on the one you chose.

 But sometimes you’ll want the change to be affected on a global scale; that is, across every single content module you previously copied.
-Therefore, you can mark some modules as “Global,” so when you adjust a color on one signup form, it’s modified on every signup form.
+Therefore, you can mark some modules as “Global,” so when you adjust the color on one signup form, it’s modified on every signup form.